kocemir/kocemir/README.md

 - 🔭 I’m currently working at the intersection of deep learning and computational biology, particularly in transcriptomics studies.
 Recently, I have completed my first project that explores the utilization of LLMs and GNNs in cell type annotation task with scRNA-seq data.
 The work is submitted to a prestigious journal, IEEE TSIPN, is still under review.
 I am aheading to work on more of the similar projects.

 - 🌱 Nowadays, I am learning more on biology, genomics and novel LLM-based models specifically designed for tasks based on scRNA-seq data analysis.
+I would love to work on related fields that combines AI and medicine.

 - 📫 How to reach me: emirhan.koc@bilkent.edu.tr
 <!--